 Elie de Brignac horse auction house: Although also used as a theatre, this covered amphitheatre is run by major thoroughbred horse auctioneers Arqana and hosts around ten sales throughout the year in two race disciplines (flat and trotting), including the prestigious August Yearling Sale dedicated to English thoroughbreds, which attracts professionals from all over the world.

-Les Franciscaines (opening summer 2020): As its name suggests, this beautiful building was once home to the Franciscan order.
+Les Franciscaines (opening Spring 2021): As its name suggests, this beautiful building was once home to the Franciscan order.
 It was sold to Deauville in 2012 and has since been entirely restored to house a museum, auditorium and media library, arranged across five zones, including one for children, all thematically linked to Deauville and its history.
 The museum will also exhibit works by André Hambourg, who donated over 500 paintings to the town, and other contemporary pieces.

 Villa Strassburger: This remarkable house, which was classed a national historic monument in 1975, was built in 1907 by Baron Henri de Rothschild and purchased by the American millionaire Ralph-Beaver Strassburger in 1924.
 Its architecture is typical of a late 19th century Belle Epoque villa in the surrounding Pays d’Auge area, its ground floor built with a mix of chequered bricks, its upper floor half-timbered.
 Inside, original furniture, décor and paintings give a fascinating insight into life during this time.